CodeWithAgam/Pong-Game-Clone-Python/README.md

 # Pong Game Clone Python

-Remeber the OG Pong Game from the 19th?
+Remeber the OG Pong Game from 1972?
 Here's a Pong clone built in Python!

 ## How To Play:
 Move the Paddles Up/Down using the Arrow Keys.